seofernando25/CSI5155/assignment1/REPORT.md

 ### Parameter Tuning and Model Selection

+I implemented a proper 3-script machine learning pipeline following best practices:

+1. **Data Splitting**: Split the dataset into train/validation/test sets (60%/20%/20%) with proper stratification
+2. **Hyperparameter Tuning**: Used Bayesian optimization with 2-fold cross-validation on train+validation data
+3. **Final Training**: Trained the best model on all training data (train+validation)
+4. **Evaluation**: Tested the final model on the held-out test set

-I used Bayesian optimization instead of grid search as it's more efficient and gives me less room to guess.
-I also used 2-fold cross-validation due to the performance requirements of higher amount of folds and also due to the extreme class imbalance.
-For the final evaluation, I ran 5-fold cross-validation on the best models to meet the assignment requirements.
+I used Bayesian optimization instead of grid search as it's more efficient.
+I used 2-fold cross-validation for tuning due to the extreme class imbalance, then performed 5-fold cross-validation for final evaluation to meet assignment requirements.

 Optimized Parameters:
 - LR: C (regularization), penalty (l1/l2/elasticnet), max_iter, l1_ratio, class_weight